 A lot of people wonder why we changed our business name from Kramer Chiropractic to Senara when we built it, so we get this question a lot.
 And it’s a good one because that was a huge question for us to grapple with too.
 Honestly, because our Kramer name had become so well-known for outstanding health care, it was tough at first to even think about changing our name.

-But after a lot of discussion, the entire staff agreed that the transition to Senara was a better fit for us.
+But after a lot of discussion, the entire staff agreed that the transition to Senara was a better fit for us and our wellness center.
 Changing from a family name reflects our growth, in staff size and especially in all the additional health and healing services we offer you at Senara.

 Why the Name Senara?

 There’s really no single answer for why we chose the name Senara.
 For starters, it’s unique and we just flat out like the sound of Senara.
 But there are other reasons too.